buddyboss/buddyboss-platform/src/readme.txt

 == Changelog ==

 = 1.4.8 =
-* Media - New settings to set maximum file size for photos and document uploads
+* Media - New settings to set maximum file upload size for Photos and Documents
-* Media - Improved media popup code to work inside our new Elementor activity widget
+* Media - Improved media popup code to work inside our new Elementor Activity widget
 * Media - Improved the logic to support BuddyBoss REST API

 = 1.4.7 =